-We already know the failings that a system of production would garner, but what kind of politics would a system of engendering look like?
+We already know the failings that a system of production would garner, but what kind of politics would a system of engendering have?

-If you were to try to explain our political systems to a Martian, who had the knowledge of “the overview effect” or of seeing the Earth from Space, and their subsequent falls from grace while dictating a new way forward for the entire planet - would you be able to?!
+If you were to try to explain our political systems to a Martian, who had the knowledge of “the overview effect”, would you be able to?

 I would use my lifeline, and call Bruno Latour.

 If you want to study humanity as a whole, famous linguist Noam Chomsky posed the thought experiment about trying to explain our world to a “Martian visiting Earth.”
 (Richard Feynman also talked about the importance of seeing the world anew, or like a Martian.)

 “The Martian might notice things about us that we do not notice about ourselves, like seeing a unified human language structure rather than a set of many different languages.
 The Martian might be puzzled when you tried to explain what a nation-state was and why it mattered, or why we use chromosomal sex as an important category for classifying human beings, or why we have cars.
 “This kind of “defamiliarization”—trying to see things we take for granted as if you are seeing them for the first time—is very powerful at generating creative insights,” says Current Affairs founder and editor in chief Nathan Robinson.